DashaKarpova/test/README.md

 # Hello world

 I am from Ufa.
-Ufa is a capital of Bashkortostan/
+Ufa is a capital of Bashkortostan

+13.07.2024